huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 }
 ```

-So, to expand on the previous explanation, the way to extract the data for properties other than `title`, you would need something like this:
+So, to expand on the previous explanation, the way to extract the data for properties other than `title`, is with something like this:

 ```
 <Value path="currentEntity.metadata.country.0.value />